Lifestyle Pension Fund Profiling.

 Looking at retirement planning in general, when you're young you might consider higher risk funds.

-Once you into your 50s you may be wanting to ‘crank down’ that risk and look at medium and low risk funds such as like as a fixed interest in bond funds.
+Once you are into your 50s you may be wanting to ‘crank down’ that risk and look at medium and low risk funds such as like as a fixed interest in bond funds.

 As you are shortly getting closer to retirement you may not want be exposed at all to any stock or bond markets and move your pension to a cash fund just in case the stock-market crashes.

 A lifestyle fund automatically switches your profile at different ages to hold different proportions of stock market funds, fixed interest and cash funds as should have more stable time funds right towards retirement, it automatically switches you into a lower risk funds.

 We are not fans of lifestyle funds as a general fund because a lifestyle fund will automatically switch you to a lower risk profile at a given age or point in time and it may not be the best time to switch in/out of certain fund sectors.
 What if the day before you are automatically switched, the stock market has fallen i.e. your pension fund goes down in value and then after you have switched say to a cash fund, the stock market recovers the next day and you miss out on that recovery growth because you are now out of the market.

 Company Pension Default Fund

 Some people may prefer automatic switching with lifestyle funds and for others it may be the ‘default’ position for your employer’s company pension scheme that you have automatic lifestyle fund options unless you want to take professional advice e.g. from ourselves or from an in-house adviser or indeed self-advise (if you self-manage).

 This depends upon the lifestyle fund profile.
 Some funds will automatically change fund profile at given ages, others will have slightly different fund make ups or trigger points.
 Example lifetyle fund profile at different ages